carbon-language/carbon-lang/clang/docs/ControlFlowIntegrityDesign.rst

            Jump(kFailedCheckTarget);
   }

-An alternative and more compact enconding would not use `kFailedCheckTarget`, and will trap on check failure instead.
+An alternative and more compact encoding would not use `kFailedCheckTarget`, and will trap on check failure instead.
 This will allow us to fit the instruction into **8-9 bytes**.
 The cross-DSO checks will be performed by a trap handler and